ucfacmw/ucfacmw.org/content/sig/_index.md

 {{< /alert >}}

-**If you are intersted in leading or joining a SIG, please fill the *SIG Interest Form* or contact us!** :star_struck:
+**If you are interested in leading or joining a SIG, please fill the *SIG Interest Form* or contact us!** :star_struck:

 <a class="btn btn-primary btn-lg" href="/sig/sig-interest/" role="button">